 Given our capital constraints, we need to prioritize spending on our clinical and pre-clinical programs.
 If we are unable to raise sufficient funds to support our current and planned operations, we may elect to discontinue certain of our ongoing activities or programs.
-For example, we discontinued development of two of our former natriuretic peptide product candidates, Cenderitide (CD-NP) and CU-NP, to more efficiently focus our resources and efforts on our CAP-1002 and CAP-2003 programs.
+For example, we have suspended enrollment in our HOPE-2 trial until we are able to secure additional funding.
 Our inability to raise additional funds could also prevent us from taking advantage of opportunities to pursue promising new or existing programs in the future.